KiarashShayegani/Middle-East-Tension-Indicator/README.md

-# 🎛️ Middle-East Tension Index
+# 🎛️ Middle-East Tension Indicator

 **A self-driven, real-time dashboard tracking geopolitical tension signals in the Middle-East.
 Born from personal experience during the June 2025 Iran-Israel conflict.**